Part 1: Legislative framework

 The term established for the individual services is presumed to have been agreed in the interest of both parties.
 If the party entitled to the supply has the right to fix the expiry date of the individual services, he must give the supplier adequate notice.

-If the duration of the supply is not established, either party may terminate the contract, giving notice within the agreed period or within the period established by custom or, failing that, within a reasonable period having regard to the nature of the supply.
+If the duration of the supply is not established, either party may terminate the agreement, giving notice within the agreed period or within the period established by custom or, failing that, within a reasonable period having regard to the nature of the supply.

-In the event of non-performance by one of the parties in relation to individual services, the other party may request the termination of the contract, if the non-performance is of considerable importance and is such as to undermine confidence in the accuracy of subsequent performance.
-If the party entitled to supply is in default and the non-performance is of minor importance, the supplier cannot suspend the execution of the contract without giving reasonable advance notice.
+In the event of non-performance by one of the parties in relation to individual services, the other party may request the termination of the agreement, if the non-performance is of considerable importance and is such as to undermine confidence in the accuracy of subsequent performance.
+If the party entitled to supply is in default and the non-performance is of minor importance, the supplier cannot suspend the execution of the agreement without giving reasonable advance notice.

-Parties may agree to include in the contract a covenant of preference by which the party entitled to the supply undertakes to give preference to the subcontractor in the stipulation of a subsequent contract for the same object.
+Parties may agree to include in the agreement a covenant of preference by which the party entitled to the supply undertakes to give preference to the subcontractor in the stipulation of a subsequent agreement for the same object.
 Such covenant is valid as long as the duration of the obligation does not exceed the term of five years.
 If a longer term is agreed, this is reduced to five years.
 The party entitled to the supply must inform the supplier of the conditions proposed to him by third parties and the supplier must declare, under penalty of forfeiture, within the established term or, failing this, within the term required by circumstances or customs, whether he intends to avail himself of the right of preference.

 Parties may also include an exclusive clause in the agreement.

-If an exclusive clause is agreed in favor of the supplier, the other party may not receive services of the same nature from third parties, nor, unless otherwise agreed, may they use their own means to produce the things that are the subject of the contract.
-If the exclusivity clause is agreed in favour of the party entitled to supply, the supplying party may not carry out, in the area for which the exclusivity is granted and for the duration of the contract, either directly or indirectly, services of the same nature as those which are the subject of the contract.
+If an exclusive clause is agreed in favor of the supplier, the other party may not receive services of the same nature from third parties, nor, unless otherwise agreed, may they use their own means to produce the things that are the subject of the agreement.
+If the exclusivity clause is agreed in favour of the party entitled to supply, the supplying party may not carry out, in the area for which the exclusivity is granted and for the duration of the agreement, either directly or indirectly, services of the same nature as those which are the subject of the agreement.

 Franchising Agreements